Arthur McBride and the Sergeant—

 The story speaks for itself, and really needs nothing written about it at all.
 The tune I pinched from a version of the Holy Well.

-This is a rewrite of a song that appears in Child, English & Scottish Popular Ballads, and set to an imperfectly remembered tune usually sung to either The Broomfield Hill or The Knight and the Shepherd's Daughter.
+This a rewrite of a song that appears in Child, English and Scottish Popular Ballads, and set to an imperfectly remembered tune usually sung to either The Broomfield Hill or The Knight and the Shepherd's Daughter.

 (The Kong) Collected by Andy Nis6et, formerly of Swansea University, from two old ladies in Pembrokeshire.